leggedrobotics/vitruvio/README.md

    1. High level robot design decisions are made including quantity of legs, robot mass, center of mass height and end effector positions in nominal stance.
    2. Based on these decisions, the inertia tensor for the nominal stance robot at its COM are computed from a simplified CAD model.
    3. These design parameters and inertia tensors are input into a new robot model in _TOWR_ and the motion is simulated for a given task by specifying gait, goal position, duration and terrain.
-   4. The simulated ROSbag is imported into _Vitruvio_ and saved as a .mat file.
+   4. The simulated ROSbag is imported into _Vitruvio_ using the provided `importMotionData.m` script and saved as a .mat file.
    5. The user makes high level design decisions in _Vitruvio_ and runs the simulation to obtain the required joint speed, torque, power, energy for tracking the motion.
 If applicable, the optimized leg design parameters are also returned along with comparison of the results for the nominal and optimized leg.
 These are all recorded in a structure named __results__.
    6. The user can adapt high level design aspects and the cost function terms as desired in the `main.m` script.
    7. If toggled on in `main.m`, a PDF file and txt file are automatically generated containing all the figures and command window printouts created during the simulation.